Phobetore/axarathe/README.md

 # Axarathe
 A website for an RPG.

-Searching how to creat interactive custom JS map.
+Searching how to creat interactive custom JS world-map.